-However, the Portuguese manager is adamant the vice-captain still has a major role to play in the midfield and expects him emulate Manchester United’s Ryan Giggs in adapting his game to suit his age.
+Mourinho remains adamant that his vice captain still has a major role to play in the midfield and expects him to emulate Manchester United’s Ryan Giggs in adapting his game to suit his age.

 “A player can still learn new skills at his age, for sure.
 I'm 50 and have been a manager since 2000, and I'm learning every day, every match, with every experience.
 You can always learn new skills, especially if the player has an open mind like he does.